eggmund/idena_data_collector/README.md

 # idena data collector

+Uses Endogen's Idena API for Python to record your Idena balance over time.

 ### Scripts:

-`dna_calc.py`: Script to get time and balance data from a csv file and display a graph of your balance with time, and calculate DNA/day and $/day.
+- `dna_calc.py`: Script to get time and balance data from a csv file and display a graph of your balance with time, and calculate DNA/day and $/day.

-`dna_watcher.py`: Fetches your current balance every hour (unless changed in `dna_config.py`).
+- `dna_watcher.py`: Fetches your current balance every hour (unless changed in `dna_config.py`).
 Recommended to be run alongside the idena node.

 ### Configuration: